benchub/tail-n-veil-n-mail/README.md

 matches.
 If an event matches *no* filters, then it is considered "interesting", and gets a special status in the UI.

+This brings us to a serious bonus feature over tail-n-mail: because we are recording events in a database, we can record how long they took to complete on average.
+If we start seeing the "same" normalized query taking much longer than normal, we can yell about it as if it too is an error.

 Assumptions
 ===========
 As a young project tail-n-veil-n-mail makes a lot of assumptions.
 Among them:

 1. You are using a centralized log server with syslog-style logging.
-2. You have databases with distinct non-qualified host names (i.e. db-foo and db-bar, *not* db.foo and db.bar)
-3. You have mailx installed where you'll be running tail-n-veil-n-mail.
+2. You have mailx installed where you'll be running tail-n-veil-n-mail.

 tail-n-veil-n-mail actually supports multiple log servers, in independent regions... documenting this is a future challenge.